-Ah, the cult followed Cleansing Balm.
-I put this purchase off for a while because, let's face it, the sticker shock is real.
-And frankly I wasn't sure how a cleanser could be THAT mind blowing.
+I put off purchasing the cult favorite Cleaning balm for a while because - let's face it - the sticker shock is real, and frankly I wasn't sure how a cleanser could be THAT mind blowing.

-...But, what I've learned is that the Cleansing Balm is actually a multi-functional product, with a variety of effective uses.
-In addition to acting as a gentle but impressive makeup remover and cleanser, the Cleansing Balm can be used as a moisturizer, as an overnight hydrating mask, as highlighter over makeup, as spot treatment for minor scrapes, burns, or problem dry skin (think elbows and heels), and as an all-in-one travel product.
+What I've since learned is that the Cleansing Balm is a multi-functional product with a variety of effective uses.
+In addition to acting as a gentle but impressive makeup remover and cleanser, the Cleansing Balm can be used as a moisturizer, as an overnight hydrating mask, as highlighter over makeup, as spot treatment for minor scrapes, burns, or problem dry skin (think elbows and heels), to treat sunburn or diaper rash, and as an all-in-one travel product.

-Raspberry and cranberry seed oils give the balm a pretty delicious consistency, which is somewhere in between a luxe body oil and the perfect lotion.
-When I'm not in sloth mode and using Makeup Remover Wipes, the Cleansing Balm is my go-to makeup remover, and leaves my face feeling soft and hydrated.
+Raspberry and cranberry seed oils give the balm a delicious consistency, which is somewhere in between a luxe body oil and the perfect lotion.
+When I'm not using Makeup Remover Wipes, the Cleansing Balm is my go-to makeup remover and leaves my face feeling soft and hydrated.